Cheese Shop sketch: Origins

-The idea for the sketch came after a day of shooting in Folkestone Harbour, where John Cleese became seasick and threw up repeatedly while trying to deliver a line.
+The idea for the sketch came after a day of shooting in Folkestone Harbour, where John Cleese became seasick and vomited repeatedly while trying to deliver a line.
 During the drive back, Graham Chapman recommended that Cleese eat something and asked him what he wanted; Cleese replied that he fancied a piece of cheese.
 Upon seeing a chemist's shop, Cleese pondered whether the shop would sell cheese, to which Chapman responded that if they did it would be medicinal cheese and that Cleese would need a prescription to buy some.
 Giggling, they decided to write a sketch based on that idea.
 However, on starting to write it, they concluded that asking for cheese in a chemist's shop was too unrealistic without being set up.
 Wondering why someone would attempt to buy cheese somewhere other than a cheese shop, Cleese thought that they should write a sketch about someone attempting to buy cheese in a cheese shop that had no cheese whatsoever to set up a sketch revolving around someone attempting to buy cheese at a chemist's which never wound up happening.

 Chapman then wrote the sketch with Cleese, who did not initially find it humorous.
 When Chapman insisted that it was funny, they presented it at a reading for the other Python members.
 Though most of the other Pythons were also unimpressed, Michael Palin loved it and laughed hysterically, eventually falling to the floor.
 This amused the others and they agreed to use the sketch.